Imjin War: Japan

-Unlike the armies of its opponents, the Japanese army had no central command system with a hierarchy of government-appointed officers; rather, it consisted of armies raised, maintained, and led by daimyō, feudal lords subordinate to the shōgun who owned most of the land in Japan.
+The Japanese army had no central command system with a hierarchy of government-appointed officers; rather, it consisted of armies raised, maintained, and led by daimyos, feudal lords subordinate to the shogun who owned most of the land in Japan.
 This decentralized structure allowed armies to operate fully independently of one another.
 Hideyoshi himself never left Japan, remaining near Kyoto; however, the idea of conquering China was his obsession, and throughout the war, he refused to accept defeat, treating the war as simply a matter of willpower.
 Turnbull writes: "In a tactical sense, therefore, Hideyoshi cannot be considered as one of the commanders, but, as his will drove the whole project along until he died, his political influence cannot be underestimated".